John Hickey (sculptor)

-John Hickey (1751-1795) was an Irish sculptor.
+John Hickey (7 November 1751-12 January 1795) was an Irish sculptor.

 Life

-Born in Dublin on 7 November 1751, John was the fourth son of Noah Hickey, a confectioner in Capel Street, and his wife Anne.
-His older brothers included the artist Thomas Hickey.
+Born in Dublin on 7 November 1751, John was the fourth son of Noah Hickey (1689–1766), a confectioner in Capel Street, and his wife Anne.
+He had five brothers and two sisters.
+The artist Thomas Hickey was his older brother.

-John was apprenticed to a Dublin carver and attended the Dublin Society Schools before travelling to London in 1776 to study further at the Royal Academy Schools.
+Hickey was apprenticed to the Dublin carver, Richard Cranfield, and attended the Dublin Society Schools before travelling to London in 1776 to study further at the Royal Academy Schools.
+He lived in 34 Gerrard Street, Soho.
 In 1778 he won the Royal Academy Gold Medal for his sculpture Slaughter of the Innocents.
 He exhibited at the Royal Academy in London from 1777 until death.

-Edmund Burke was enthusiastic in promoting his work to create a statue of Henry Grattan in Dublin.

-In 1786 he was appointed Sculptor to the Prince of Wales.

-He died whilst walking on Oxford Street in London on 12 January 1795.